Prillar-Guri: Background

 Sweden and Denmark-Norway were actively engaged in the Kalmar War.
-Nearly three hundred conscripts from the Gudbrand Valley had been massacred at Nya Lödöse by the Swedes.
+Nearly three hundred conscripts from the Gudbrandsdalen valley had been massacred at Nya Lödöse by the Swedes.
 In July the Mönnichhoven's march (Mönnichhoven-marsjen) across Norway through Stjørdalen had ravaged the area.
 Hence a peasant militia force of around 500 decided to ambush the Scottish force (Skottetoget) at Kringen (the narrowest part of the valley).
 The terrain chosen by the Norwegians made ambush very effective.

 The Scottish force were soundly beaten in a manner that took the character of a massacre.
 The fact that about half the Scots were executed by the Norwegian peasants the day after the battle took place can be a reason why the tradition tries to "smooth over" the grim events.
 A reason for this reaction may have been rumours of the looting and harrowing done by the Scottish mercenaries during their trip from Romsdalen.
-Another reason is that the municipalities in the area did not have any capacity to harbour prisoners of war, and the fear of more looting from escaped mercenaries can have given the farmers just reason to kill the soldiers on the spot.
+Another reason is that the municipalities in the area did not have any capacity to harbour prisoners of war, and the fear of more looting from escaped mercenaries can have given the farmers reason to kill the soldiers on the spot.
 Eighteen Scotsmen were sent to trial in Denmark, among them Lieutenant Colonel Alexander Ramsay.
 Some of those were eventually sent home to Scotland.
 The Norwegian victory over the Scots is celebrated in Otta and Dovre to this day.